ryjen/libcoda-db/README.md

 -----------------------------

 - schema's with automatic primary key usage for records
-- prepared statement oriented with flexible sql syntax
+- supports multiple prepared statement syntaxes across databases
-- nice query interface that I think makes sense
+- a query interface that reads like sql
 - makes good use of new c++11 features

 Building